zoltanctoth/ceu-cloud-class/aws.md

   - For example, if you rent an 8-core machine with 1Tb of disk, and 64Gb of RAM, once you start that machine you will be charged an hourly rate for as long as it is running.
     - Even if you do not use it much.
     - Even if you do not log into it at all!
-    - You have reserved it, it is being run for you, that resource can not be rented to someone else, so you must pay for it.
+    - You have reserved it, it is being run for you, that resource cannot be rented to someone else, so you must pay for it.
 - To get a sense of how much a particular resource costs, spend some time examining the [AWS EC2 Pricing](https://aws.amazon.com/ec2/pricing/) list.
 Here is an even better site for checking EC2 prices: https://ec2instances.info/
 - Remember that `Region` can influence cost, so once you decide on the type of resources you need you should compare the cost of that resource across multiple regions.
 - The pricing list is an extremely long page, broken down into several major categories: